-If comm is an intracommunicator, MPI_REDUCE_SCATTER first does an element-wise reduction on vector of $count = \sum{i} recvcounts[i]$ elements in the send buffer defined by sendbuf, count and datatype.
+If comm is an intracommunicator, MPI\REDUCE\SCATTER first does an element-wise reduction on vector of $count = \sum{i} recvcounts[i]$ elements in the send buffer defined by sendbuf, count and datatype.
 Next, the resulting vector of results is split into n disjoint segments, where n is the number of members in the group.
 Segment i contains recvcounts[i] elements.
 The i-th segment is sent to process i and stored in the receive buffer defined by recvbuf, recvcounts[i] and datatype.

 Advice to implementors.
-The MPI_REDUCE_SCATTER routine is functionally equivalent to: an MPI_REDUCE collective operation with count equal to the sum of
+The MPI\REDUCE\SCATTER routine is functionally equivalent to: an MPI\REDUCE collective operation with count equal to the sum of

 40 CHAITER 5.
 COLLECTIVE COMMONICATION 1 2 3 by MPI_SCATTERV with sendcounts equal to recvcounts.
-Howntation may run faster.
-(End of advice to implementors.)
-4 5 for intracommunicators is specified by passing MPI_IN_PLACE in this case, the input data is taken from the top of the receive 6 7 8 9 10 If co by proces group, al sses in group A is sca nunicator, then the result of the reduction of the data provided attered among processes in group B, and vice versa.
+Howntation may run faster. ( End of advice to implementors. ) 4 5 for intracommunicators is specified by passing MPI_IN_PLACE in this case, the input data is taken from the top of the receive 6 7 8 9 10 If co by proces group, al sses in group A is sca nunicator, then the result of the reduction of the data provided attered among processes in group B, and vice versa.
 Within each the same recvcounts argument, and the sum of the recvcounts for the two groups.
-11 12 13 14 15 \det ermined by the sur estriction is needed so that the length of the send buffer can be in of the local recvcounts entries.
-Otherwise, a communication is how many elements are reduced.
-(End of rationale.)
-16 17 5.11 \$ Scan 18 19 20 5.11.1 Inclusive Scan 21 MPI SCA N(sendbuf, recvbuf , count, datatype, op, comm) 22 23 IN sendbuf starting address of send buffer (choice) 24 OUT recvbuf starting address of receive buffer (choice) 25 26 27 IN count number of elements in input buffer (non-negative in- teger) 28 IN datatype data type of elements of input buffer (handle) 29 IN ор operation (handle) 30 31 IN comm communicator (handle) 32 33 34 int MPI buf, void recvbuf, int count, pe datatype, MPI_Op op, MPI_Comm comm) 35 36 37 <typ< td="">pe> SENDBUF(),UF, COUNT, DATATYPE, OP, COMM, IERROR) RECVBUF() TYPE, OP, COMM, IERROR</typ<> pe> SENDBUF(), UF, COUNT, DATATYPE, OP, COMM, IERROR) RECVBUF() TYPE, OP, COMM, IERROR 38 39 40 void MPI an(const void sendbuf, void recvbuf, int count, :Datatype& datatype, const MPI::Op& op) const 41 42 43 44 45 46 on data process v 0,,i on send a distributed across to with rank i, the red (inclusive).
+11 12 13 14 15 Rationale.
+The last restriction is needed so that the length of the send buffer can be determined by the sum of the local recvcounts entries.
+Otherwise, a communication is needed to figure out how many elements are reduced. ( End of rationale. ) 16 17 5.11 \$ Scan 18 19 20 5.11.1 Inclusive Scan 21 MPI SCA N(sendbuf, recvbuf , count, datatype, op, comm) 22 23 IN sendbuf starting address of send buffer (choice) 24 OUT recvbuf starting address of receive buffer (choice) 25 26 27 IN count number of elements in input buffer (non-negative in- teger) 28 IN datatype data type of elements of input buffer (handle) 29 IN ор operation (handle) 30 31 IN comm communicator (handle) 32 33 34 int MPI buf, void recvbuf, int count, pe datatype, MPI_Op op, MPI_Comm comm) 35 36 37 MPI_SCAN(SENDBUF, RECVBUF, COUNT, DATATYPE, OP, COMM, IERROR) <type> SENDBUF(), RECVBUF() INTEGER COUNT, DATATYPE, OP, COMM, IERROR</type> 38 39 40 void MPI::Intracomm::Scan(const void sendbuf, void recvbuf, int count, const MPI::Datatype& datatype, const MPI::Op& op) const 41 42 43 44 45 46 on data process v 0,,i on send a distributed across to with rank i, the red (inclusive).
 The type and receive buffers municator, MPI_SCAN is used to perform a prefix reduction the group.
 The operation returns, in the receive buffer of the suction of the values in the send buffers of processes with ranks pe of operations supported, their semantics, and the constraints are as for MPI_REDUCE. or intracommunicators is specified by passing MPI_IN_PLACE in

-The "in place" option for intracommunicators is specified by passing MPI_IN_PLACE in the sendbuf argument.
+The "in place" option for intracommunicators is specified by passing MPI\IN\PLACE in the sendbuf argument.
 In this case, the input data is taken from the receive buffer, and replaced by the output data.